rkarunia/UdacitySelfDrivingCarProject3/writeup_report.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* driveVideo.mp4 is the video of the autonomous driving using model.h5
 * writeup_report.md summarizing the results

 ### 1. Model Architecture